-One principal of the Product Mindset I am most fond of is the “Self-Funding Product”.
+The principle of the Product Mindset I am most fond of is the “Self-Funding Product.”
 I tend to throw it out in conversation and expect others to know what I’m talking about.
 I’ve likely mentioned it in blogs, but I’ve never taken the time to explain the concept in detail.

 A product that is self-funding pays for itself.
-In other words, the revenue generated from the product (often directly, but sometimes indirectly) exceeds the cost of getting it to and keeping it in market.
-You may think it would be common sense to build self-funding product.
+In other words, the revenue generated from the product (often directly, but sometimes indirectly) exceeds the cost of getting it to and keeping it in-market.
+You may think it would be common sense to build a self-funding product.
 You’d probably be surprised to learn many companies don’t approach product lifecycle management that way.

-The best way to build self-funding products is to treat pre-revenue expenses as I would treat credit card debt (notice I didn’t say how Americans’ would treat credit card debt since most people tend to just rack up more and more without any ability to pay it down).
+The best way to build self-funding products is to treat pre-revenue expenses as I would treat credit card debt (notice I didn’t say how many Americans would treat credit card debt, since racking up more and more without being able to pay it down is far too common).
 Credit card debt stinks.
 The more you have, the harder it is to get rid of.
-Pre revenue expenses are the same.
+Pre-revenue expenses are the same.
 The greater they are, the more difficult it is to realize an ROI.

 At Three Pillar Global, we attempt to release product, in some form, to market within 3 months of engagement.
 From there forward, releases typically follow every 4-6 weeks.

-In order to stay relevant, product teams must continually innovate and as a result a second factor in reaching self-funding is optimizing your development costs into a sustainable burn rate.
+In order to stay relevant, product teams must continually innovate and, as a result, a second factor in reaching self-funding is optimizing your development costs into a sustainable burn rate.
 Your best bet here is to deploy a cross-functional, shore-agnostic strategy.
-In other words, create small, high performing teams of cross-functional resources regardless of their location.
-These should include, functional, managerial, analytical, technical, and quality skill sets.
-Certain skill sets are best performed locally, others may be best performed halfway across the world.
-They key is to leverage global skill sets, talent, and economies for your benefit.
-The cheapest labor is not always the most cost optimal.
+In other words, create small, high-performing teams of cross-functional resources regardless of their location.
+These should include functional, managerial, analytical, technical, and quality assurance skill sets.
+Certain skill sets are best performed locally.
+Others may be best performed halfway across the world.
+The key is to leverage global skill sets, talent, and economies for your benefit.
+The cheapest labor is not always the most cost-optimal.
 Neither is the most expensive.
 Focus on building a team optimized for sustainability.

-By building sustainable teams and following a release early, release often product lifecycle, you will quickly be generating revenue and covering your costs.
-This is the essence of self-funding and just good ‘ol fashion business sense.
+By building sustainable teams and following a “release early, release often” product lifecycle, you will be quickly generating revenue and covering your costs, or you’ll at least improve your chances.
+This is the essence of self-funding product and just good old-fashioned business sense.